Rivers47/subrenamer/README.md

 # subrenamer
-Bash and perl rename based file renamer for subtitles and other files where referencing another group of files is needed.
+Bash and perl rename based file renamer for subtitles and other files where you want to match the format of another group of files with a fixed numbering scheme

 ## Dependency
 GNU grep